A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Mapping the stellar populations of NGC 3311

-Finally, we show in the right panel of the same figure, the surface stellar density for each bin.
+Finally, we show the surface stellar density for each bin in the right panel of the same figure.
 This quantity is derived from the apparent and total magnitude, luminosity distance, and $\Upsilon_*^r$.
-The apparent $r$-band magnitude is obtained by convolving the flux-calibrated spectra of each bin with the $r$-band transmission curve, using the package \textsc{speclite}\footnote{\url{https://speclite.readthedocs.io}}.
-The absolute magnitude of each bin is then determined by assuming a distance to NGC~3311 $D=50.4\pm10$ Mpc, using the dispersion of values in the NED database to estimate the uncertainty.
+The apparent $r$-band magnitude is obtained by convolving the flux-calibrated spectra of each bin with the $r$-band transmission curve using the package \textsc{speclite}\footnote{\url{https://speclite.readthedocs.io}}.
+The absolute magnitude of each bin is then determined by assuming a distance to NGC~3311 $D=50.4\pm10$ Mpc using the dispersion of values in the NED database to estimate the uncertainty.
 Finally, assuming $M_{\odot,r}=4.65$ \citep{2018ApJS..236...47W}, and the $\Upsilon_*^r$ posterior sample derived above for each bin, we obtain the stellar surface density.
-Like the $\Upsilon_*^r$, also this quantity has a larger value and a flat gradient in the innermost region of the galaxy ($\Sigma \sim10^{10}$ M$_{\odot}$ kpc$^{-2}$) and then shows a radial gradient towards larger radii\footnote{The surface mass density of the stellar component in NGC~3311 is 1.35 dex larger than the surface mass density values measured in the central region of NGC~6946 \citep{2020MNRAS.tmp.2905A} and 1.5 dex larger than the measured $\Sigma$ value in NGC~628 \citep{2018MNRAS.476.1909A}.}.
+Like the $\Upsilon_*^r$, also this quantity has a larger value and a flat gradient in the innermost region of the galaxy ($\Sigma \sim10^{10}$ M$_{\odot}$ kpc$^{-2}$) and then shows a radial gradient towards larger radii\footnote{The surface mass density of the stellar component in NGC~3311 is 1.35 dex larger than the surface mass density values measured in the central region of NGC~6946 \citep{2021MNRAS.500.3579A} and 1.5 dex larger than the measured $\Sigma$ value in NGC~628 \citep{2018MNRAS.476.1909A}.}.